gulkily/arkos/frontend/README.md

 ## JSON schemas

 Schemas go in `../schemas/`.
 This is *intentionally* a repo top-level folder because double-checking responses and requests are malformed is also very useful for backend-side code.

-Use `jsonschema` to validate data against a schema; don't roll your own validator, because it'll probably be a lot flakier.
+Use `ajv` to validate data against a schema.
+Don't roll your own validator, because it'll probably be a lot flakier.
+Make sure to type your validator with `ValidateFunction<T>` instead of just `ValidateFunction`, so that you can convince TypeScript can narrow the data's type for you.

 # Helpful links if you get stuck